makingsensingbeneficial/EO-bite/README.md

-# 🌍 spectrabite
+# 🌍 EO-bite
 ### Satellite Processing Engine for Sensorbite

-**spectrabite** is an open-source processing toolkit built for scalable Earth Observation (EO) analytics.
+**EO-bite** is an open-source processing toolkit built for scalable Earth Observation (EO) analytics.
 At this stage, the project focuses primarily on **Sentinel Hub integration** — covering data retrieval, spectral processing, SAR analysis, time-series generation and GIS-ready export.
 Support for STAC / OpenEO / Copernicus Data Space Ecosystem will be expanded incrementally.

-Designed as a core EO component within the **Sensorbite ecosystem**, the repository enables fast prototyping of analytical workflows for agriculture, soil monitoring, water quality, contamination detection, crisis intelligence and environmental change assessment.
+Designed as a core EO component within the **SENSORBITE ecosystem**, the repository enables fast prototyping of analytical workflows for agriculture, soil monitoring, water quality, contamination detection, crisis intelligence and environmental change assessment.

 ---